cepdnaclk/e20-co227-Artery-Resolver/docs/README.md

 ## Introduction

  Software for flow-mediated dilation (FMD) analysis provides automated tools for accurately assessing arterial function by measuring changes in vessel diameter and blood velocity in response to blood flow changes.
+ Artery Resolver is a software for the estimation of early markers of cardiovascular risk.
+In particular, the software is composed of two main modules of measurement:
+   Average diameter calculation
+   Average flow velocity calculation

+The device is based on an algorithm that identifies the edges of the arterial vessel by analyzing ultrasound scanning video by breaking it into sequences of ultrasound images frames.
+We have used a machine learning model to enhance the diameter calculation part and an openCV model to calculate flow velocity.

+The software must be used by trained and qualified personnel, such as laboratory technicians, nurses, physicians and / or sonographers.

 ## Other Sub Topics
 #